She wasn’t part of my plan. And for that reason alone, I couldn’t wrap my head around her.

 When I think about the joy I could have missed with Camille, I want to cry.
 I want to drop down on my knees and THANK GOD for giving us this miracle I didn’t have the foresight to pray for.

-What if we’d never heard her giggles, her squeals, her Taylor Swift performances?
+What if we’d never heard her giggles, her squeals, her Taylor Swift and Aladdin performances?
 What if we’d never felt her arms lock around our necks and give us the warmest bear hugs ever?

 What if our family had never discovered a mascot to rally around, someone with the energy and sass to make us laugh yet the sweetness to keep us soft?
 What if we’d never been touched by this angel?